devanshu0912/devanshu0912/README.md

 - 👋 Hi, I’m Devanshu shukla
 - 👀 I’m interested in Cloud ai and ml
-- 🌱 I’m currently learning DSA along with
+- 🌱 I’m currently learning DSA along with webdevelopment
 - 💞️ I’m looking to collaborate on python project
 - 📫 How to reach me on LindkedIn